OpenSTFoundation/openst-platform/usage_guide.md

 We will now go one by one into each of the services.
 Specifically, we will look into what the service does and one example code usage.

 #### Transfer related services

 ##### Transfer BT service
+This service is used for transferring branded tokens on utility chain from sender address to recipient address.
+It takes the amount to be transferred in Wei unit (i.e. 10^-18 branded token).
+The ERC20 contract address of the branded token is also needed as a parameter to the service.
 ```js
 let Service = openSTPlatform.services.transaction.transfer.brandedToken;
 let sObj = new Service({